meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 ### GC definition following [Barret el al 2013]

-1) EEG channels are highly colinear and can generate singularities and numerical instabilities if model overfitting is not control, such as Spectral Radius larger than one, or $ \mathcal(A) $. or $\Sigma $ prediction singularities.
+1) EEG channels are highly colinear and can generate singularities and numerical instabilities if model overfitting is not control, such as Spectral Radius larger than one, or $\mathcal(A)$. or $\Sigma$ prediction singularities.